pratik006/resteasy-training/README.md

 Step 4: Keycloak Client Adapter configuration

-Download the WildFly client adapter keycloak-wf9-adapter.tar.gz (or keycloak-wf9-adapter.zip).
+Download the WildFly client adapter from https://downloads.jboss.org/keycloak/2.4.0.Final/adapters/keycloak-oidc/keycloak-wildfly-adapter-dist-2.4.0.Final.zip.
 Extract the archive into the root of your WildFly installation and run:

 bin/jboss-cli.sh -c ':shutdown(restart=true)'
 Wait until WildFly has restarted then run: